Para-Lang/para-compiler/README.md

   inside each thread.
 - Ability to manage exceptions and also define fallbacks.
 This is also supported for extensions that fail.
-- Extended Base-Library (Para-C Base Library) with additional types and functions.
+- Extended Base-Library (Para Base Library) with additional types and functions.
 - Decorator and Overload Functions.
 - Simplified syntax and handling of C components for easier coding.